rancher/helm3-charts/charts/nginx-ingress/v0.8.0/README.md

 `controller.service.httpsPort.nodePort` | The custom NodePort for the HTTPS port.
 Requires `controller.service.type` set to `NodePort`.  | ""
 `controller.service.httpsPort.targetPort` | The target port of the HTTPS port of the Ingress controller service. | 443 `controller.serviceAccount.name` | The name of the service account of the Ingress controller pods.
 Used for RBAC. | Autogenerated
-`controller.serviceAccount.imagePullSecretName` | The name of the secret containing docker registry credentials. | ""
+`controller.serviceAccount.imagePullSecretName` | The name of the secret containing docker registry credentials.
+Secret must exist in the same namespace as the helm release. | ""
-`controller.reportIngressStatus.enable` | Update the address field in the status of Ingresses resources with an external address of the Ingress controller.
+`controller.reportIngressStatus.enable` | Updates the address field in the status of Ingress resources with an external address of the Ingress controller.
 You must also specify the source of the external address either through an external service via `controller.reportIngressStatus.externalService` or the `external-status-address` entry in the ConfigMap via `controller.config.entries`. **Note:** `controller.config.entries.external-status-address` takes precedence if both are set. | true
 `controller.reportIngressStatus.externalService` | Specifies the name of the service with the type LoadBalancer through which the Ingress controller is exposed externally.
-The external address of the service is used when reporting the status of Ingress resources. `controller.reportIngressStatus.enable` must be set to `true`.
+The external address of the service is used when reporting the status of Ingress, VirtualServer and VirtualServerRoute resources. `controller.reportIngressStatus.enable` must be set to `true`.
 The default is autogenerated and enabled when `controller.service.create` is set to `true` and `controller.service.type` is set to `LoadBalancer`. | Autogenerated
 `controller.reportIngressStatus.enableLeaderElection` | Enable Leader election to avoid multiple replicas of the controller reporting the status of Ingress resources. `controller.reportIngressStatus.enable` must be set to `true`. | true
 `controller.reportIngressStatus.leaderElectionLockName` | Specifies the name of the ConfigMap, within the same namespace as the controller, used as the lock for leader election. controller.reportIngressStatus.enableLeaderElection must be set to true. | Autogenerated
 `controller.reportIngressStatus.annotations` | The annotations of the leader election configmap. | {}